jonesna213/IndividualProject/Journal.md

 ### Week 15

-12/7/2022 - 1.5 hours 513
+12/7/2022 - 3.5 hours

 Tasks Completed:
  * Chose to use a weather api to display the weather in the header.
 I couldn't find an api that would make sense with the rest of the project/add to the rest of the project, so I just decided that I should at least have some type of api.
  * Got weather dao set up as well as the api's java classes.
+Couldn't create unit tests because the results will be different each time its used... it's a weather api.
  * Changed the database and related to have a zip column for the api.
+ * Fully implemented weather api and deployed new version of project to aws
+ * As of now I believe all the actual website stuff is complete besides adding more parts from jsoup scraping